bestwebsoft/multilanguage-wordpress-plugin/README.md

 Recommended Plugins
 --------------------------
 The author of the Multilanguage plugin also recommends the following plugins:
-* Updater – This plugin updates WordPress core and the plugins to the recent versions.
+* <a href="http://bestwebsoft.com/products/updater/">Updater</a> – This plugin updates WordPress core and the plugins to the recent versions.
 You can also use the auto mode or manual mode for updating and set email notifications.
-There is also a premium version of the plugin Updater Pro with more useful features available.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/products/updater/">Updater Pro</a> with more useful features available.
 It can make backup of all your files and database before updating.
 Also it can forbid some plugins or WordPress Core update.

 Translation
 --------------------------